Merkel starts coalition talks with few options

-(CNN)German Chancellor Angela Merkel began the delicate task of building a coalition government Monday, after a bruising election result that significantly weakened her authority.
+(CNN)German Chancellor Angela Merkel began the delicate task of building a coalition government Monday, after a bruising election result significantly weakened her authority.

 Voters deserted her center-right CDU party and its coalition partners, the social democratic SPD, in favor of the far-right Alternative for Germany (AfD) and other smaller parties.